Detained US pastor rejects terror charges in Turkey trial - Journal du Cameroun

 Washington brushed off the offer but has been working intensely to secure the release of Brunson, one of several American nationals caught up in the crackdown after the failed coup against Erdogan in July 2016.

-The US authorities in November and February quietly dropped all charges against 11 bodyguards of Erdogan accused of attacking protesters during the Turkish strongman’s visit to Washington last year.

-Two supporters of Erdogan jailed in the same case are due to be freed in the next weeks after a plea deal.
+In February, NASA scientist Serkan Golge, a dual national, was jailed for seven-and-a-half years for being a member of Gulen’s movement in a conviction denounced by Washington.

-But Senator Tillis said Monday there was “no deal”, adding: “What we are doing is going through the judicial process here.”
+Senator Tillis said Monday there was “no deal”, adding: “This is about what we believe is an innocent man who has been in prison for a year and a half.”

 – ‘Insult to my religion’ –